twallema/pyIEEM/data/README.md

 + `pichler_table_5_NACE64.csv`: Remote Labor Index (RLI) of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) S94, S95, S96 equal to G47.
 3) R90-92, R93: Set to 0.05 to obtain an employee-weighted average remote labor index of R90-92, R93, S94, S95, S96 (R_S) of 39, which is equal to the value used by Pichler.
 4) T: Set to 0.05.
 Essentiality score of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) R90-92, R93 equal to I. 3) S94, S95, S96: Set to 63 to obtain an employee-weighted average essentiality score for R90-92, R93, S94, S95, S96 (R_S) of 47, which is equal to the value used by Pichler.

 `estimated_remote_labor.csv`: Estimated fraction of workers able to work from home.
 Primarily based on the reported fraction of workers working from home during the first COVID-19 lockdown in Belgium (`ermg-tables.xlsx`), when telework was mandated where possible.
 The Remote Labor Index from `pichler_table_5_NACE64.csv` was used to infer the fraction of telework attainable when data was available.
 Assumptions listed in the data file.

+#### mobility

+##### BE

++ `active_population_2011_format.csv`: contains the 18-60 yo (active) population of Belgium per province.
+Summed from 18-60 years old.

++ `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`: from the raw spreadsheet `Pop_LPW_NL_25FEB15.xlsx`, the columns denoting the inhabitants with an unkown location of work were removed.

++ `extract_recurrent_mobility.py`: script to extract and normalise the recurrent mobility matrix for Belgium.

++ `recurrent_mobility_BE.csv`: contains the recurrent mobility matrix between the Belgian provinces, obtained from the census of 2011.
+Note that the rows do not sum to one as not every inhabitant has a job.
+This effect is not minor, with as low as 52% (!) of the active population (18-60 yo) not having a job.
+The national average employment rate in Sweden is 68.7%.

+##### SWE

++ `AM0207AC_20230705-141955_format.csv`:  Gainfully employed commuters in 2018 by Swedish county 16+ years by County of residence, County of work, sex and year.
+For 2018.
+Formatted in an origin-destination style matrix.
+Raw data extracted from: https://www.statistikdatabasen.scb.se

++ `active_population_2019_format.csv`: Number of Swedish inhabitants between 16-60 year old (active population) in 2019.
+Used to normalize the recurrent mobility matrix.
+Formatted from `age_structure_SWE_2019.csv`.

++ `recurrent_mobility_SWE.csv`: contains the normalized recurrent mobility matrix between the Swedish counties for 2018.
+Note that the rows do not sum to one as not every inhabitant has a job.
+This effect is not minor, with as low as 52% (!) of the active population (18-60 yo) not having a job.
+The national average employment rate in Sweden is 84.5%.

 ### eco